gmc-code/PC-microbit-micropython/docs/breadboard_projects/Combined_iteration_using_zip.rst

 | In the code below, a pitch frequency and an image are combined into a tuple.
 | This allows a different pitch to be played while each image is displayed.
 | ``freqs = range(1760, 880, -128)`` produces a list like object containing 7 frequencies.
-| The A button can be pressed to exit the while loop using ``break`` so that the sounds can be easily stopped.
+| The A-button can be pressed to exit the while-loop using ``break`` so that the sounds can be easily stopped.
 | Pressing the reset button on the back of the microbit will restart the code.

 .. code-block:: python